 So Ambassador, the all-in-one referral platform, is hosting an AMA (or “ask me anything”)—tomorrow—on the future of word-of-mouth marketing.
 Because, sure, some of the marketing trends from the past decade are dying—luckily we’ve witnessed listicles and surface-level content finally seen for what they truly are—but referral marketing is still on fire.

 How could it not be, really?
 It’s an appealing alternative for driving a high volume of qualified leads and ROI numbers.
-Ambassador reminds us that almost 75% of consumers identify word-of-mouth as a key influencer in their purchasing decision.
+Ambassador reminds us that almost 75% of consumers identify word-of-mouth referrals as key influencers in their purchasing decision.
 No surprise there.

 So if you’re around tomorrow at noon CST, hop on this AMA with the Ambassador crew to hear, and ask about, a couple key drivers, like: